Ziqing-WU/AML-Outlier-BE/README.md

 The input data is 11 parameters recorded from aircraft systems with an extra parameter indicating the timing of data collection, knowing as "day_cycle_window".

 The objective of this project is to detect the windows that are abnormal.

+Final report is available under the file name Report.ipynb.